hassj/My_CISSP/Guru_Cource/Security_Risk_Management.md

   > All equipments or system must meet the baselines instead of remove from the production.

 ## V. Business Continuity
-Business continuity definition, BCP-planning, 5 phases of BCP: scoping and planning, impact assessment, continuity planning, Approval adn implementation, Documentation.
+Business continuity definition, BCP-planning, 5 phases of BCP: scoping and planning, impact assessment, continuity planning, Approval and implementation, Documentation.
+### Business continuity
+Defined in NIST SP 800-34: The documentation of predetermined set of instructions or procedures that describe how an ORG's mission/businesss process will be sustained during and after an significant disruption.
+### BCP